 Employees: Most employers are familiar with the Single Touch Payroll system, and micro employers and closely held payees will have started reporting from 1 July 2021.
 However, the STP system expanded from 1 January 2022.
 If you are unsure about the additional requirements, please contact your accountant or financial advisor.

-There are many other considerations for business that are not mentioned, due to variability of each business and tax implications.
-The value to your business to get in early on tax-planning is enormous – not only will you be able to save money, but you’ll avoid falling foul of the Australian Tax Office.
+There are many other considerations for business that are not mentioned, due to the variability of each business and tax implications.
+The value to your business to get in early on tax planning is enormous – not only will you be able to save money, but you’ll avoid falling foul of the Australian Tax Office.
 Talk to a financial advisor today.

+Interest on a loan for investment purposes: The interest repayments on your loan are tax deductible if the loan is used for things such as 1) buying an investment property, or 2) repairs or renovations to a rental property.
 If you have used loan proceeds directly for your rental property, such as additional funds to renovate or improve, then you can usually claim the interest as a deduction.
-Costs involved with a loan, such as mortgage insurance or exit fees, are often tax deductible over 5 years.
+Costs involved with a loan, such as mortgage insurance or exit fees, are also often tax deductible over 5 years.

 Capital Gains Tax